Why I Gift Studio Portraits with Some Wedding Packages

 But, Why Do I Gift a Beauty Session Specifically?

 You might wonder, “Okay I get wanting to gift a session, but why a Bridal Beauty shoot?
 Why not a family session, or an engagement session?
+You can fulfill a desire to provide ‘Acts of Service’ during those shoots too.
 Why this session specifically?”

 1) Because I know it’s an experience most women won’t take the time for themselves